ducheneaut/miniconda-buildpack/README.md

-This package is deprecated and replaced by a [new version](https://github.com/ducheneaut/quantic-buildpack-miniconda).
+This package is deprecated.
+It is now possible to deploy scientific computing libraries using Heroku's latest stack.

 Conda Buildpack